vegaprotocol/specs/specs/0045-data-sourcing.md

 ### Type checking

 The context in which the data source is used can determine the type of data required to be received.
 Data sources that emit data of an incorrect type to a defined data source should trigger an event or log of some sort (the type may depend if this is detected within processing of a block or before accepting a tx).
-If the error is detected synchronously on submisission, the error message returned by the node should explicitly detail the issue (i.e. what mismatched, how, and in what part of what data source definition it occurred).
+If the error is detected synchronously on submission, the error message returned by the node should explicitly detail the issue (i.e. what mismatched, how, and in what part of what data source definition it occurred).

 For [futures](./0016-builtin-future.md) the data type expected will  be a number ("price"/quote) for settlement, and any event for the trading terminated trigger.
 For filtered data, the input data source can be any type and the output must be the type required by the part of the system using the data source.